 911 Public Safety Telecommunicator Academy

 Palm Beach State College was approached by a local 9-1-1 Manager in February 2011, and began working on the logistics of organizing, hosting, and supporting this Academy.
 The first class (#001) session officially began June 19th, 2012, with a class enrollment of 14 students.
 Through cooperative agreement with the Palm Beach County 9-1-1 Training Committee, additional local 9-1-1 Telecommunicators who already held state certification participated in, and contributed to, select classes.
-On October 4th, 2012, all 14 students successfully graduated the program and were prepared to take the State Exam.
-Class #002 began on January 7th, 2013, with another enrollment of 14 students.

 The "Together As One" logo was created by Class #001 graduate, Billy Osment.
 This design signifies the three Public Safety disciplines: Law Enforcement, Fire Services, and Emergency Medical Services all under the watchful headset of the 9-1-1 Public Safety Telecommunicator.
 9-1-1 Dispatchers are responsible for not only the safety of their callers, but also their co-workers in the field.